sosoc/croc/README.md

 -- aggregation to larger bins
 -- indexing for arbitrary binning to raster or polygon

-- todos now provided by raadsync
+Todos now provided by raadsync:

---~~Abstract away the need for explicit decompressing of the file.~~ --~~Build in a "getfile" feature to populate local repository.~~
+~~Abstract away the need for explicit decompressing of the file.~~

--
+~~Build in a "getfile" feature to populate local repository.~~

 Dependencies
 ====